Pyrmont, New South Wales: History

 The name of the area in the indigenous Dharug language is Pirrama.

 Pyrmont contained a mineral spring of cold water bubbling out of a rock and was thus named for a similar natural spring in Bad Pyrmont, close to Hanover, Germany.
 Thomas Jones was granted 55 acre of land on the peninsula in 1795.
 Land was sold to Obadiah Ikin in 1796 for 10 pounds, which he then sold to Captain John Macarthur in 1799 for a gallon of rum.

 Pyrmont was the site of quarries from a fairly early stage because of the quality of the sandstone.
 Charles Saunders, licensee of the Quarryman's Arms hotel, became the biggest quarrymaster, with three quarries established in the area from 1853.
 The work was continued by his son and grandson till circa 1931.
 The quarries were nicknamed Paradise, Purgatory and Hell Hole by the Scottish workers employed by Saunders.
 Steam-powered equipment was used there for the first time in Australia.
 The sandstone was used in many of the most significant buildings in Sydney.
 Saunders Street, near the site of the Paradise quarry, was named after Saunders.

-Pyrmont developed into a significant industrial site from 1857, primarily for shipbuilding and maritime-related industries.
-Its strategic location on the Sydney Harbour made it an ideal spot for shipyards during the 19th century.